-Description: These are virtual instructor-led courses designed to provide AF enlisted personnel with refreshers

-Eligibility/Target Audience: Enlisted personnel with minimum of 5-skill level, assigned to the respective UTC in the

-"Prepare" Phase of AFFORGEN.
+Description: These are virtual instructor-led courses designed to provide AF enlisted personnel with refreshers on their assigned Unit Type Code (UTC).
+Virtual A1 is targeted for personnel assigned to the XFFA1, Cashier/Customer Service/Paying Agent UTC.
+Virtual A2 is targeted for personnel in the XFFA2, Financial Management Noncommissioned Officer (NCO) UTC.
+Virtual A7 is targeted for personnel assigned to the XFFA7, Budget Technician UTC.
+Eligibility/Target Audience: Enlisted personnel with minimum of 5-skill level, assigned to the respective UTC in the "Prepare" Phase of AFFORGEN.
+Link for more info: https://usaf.dps.mil/teams/12748/AC-FM-TF-01/default.aspx

-Link for more info: https://usaf.dps.mil/teams/12748/AC-FM-TF-01/default.aspx and emergency operations at both home station and deployed locations.
-Personnel must complete the Foundational portion of the course.
-Additionally, there are tracks aligning to the specific Unit Type Codes (TC) for Financial Analysis, Financial Operations, and Disbursing.
-Personnel should select the tracks that align best to their UTC and mission needs.